canonical/temporal-k8s-operator/documentation/tutorial/03-deploy-server.md

 To exit the screen with `juju status --watch 1s`, enter `Ctrl+c`.
 If you want to further inspect juju logs, can watch for logs with `juju debug-log`.
 More info on logging at [juju logs](https://juju.is/docs/olm/juju-logs).

+Note: When deploying Charmed Temporal K8s previously, we set the `num-history-shards` configuration parameter to 4.
+More information can be found about history shards in the official Temporalio documentation.
+For development environments, a value of 4 should be more than sufficient.

 > **See next:
 > [Deploy PostgreSQL Database](https://discourse.charmhub.io/t/charmed-temporal-k8s-tutorial-deploy-postgresql-database/11780)**